 Are the sizes of slices in the donut chart important and what do they mean?

-The donut chart shows a single-variable analysis for each attribute considered for your model.
-The different sizes of the attributes in the donut give a visual sense of the scale of predictive power for the attributes.
-The eventual model will have features selected from among everything seen in the donut.
+The donut chart in the Attribute Analysis tab shows a single-variable analysis for each attribute considered for your model.
+The different sizes of the attributes in the donut chart give a visual sense of the scale of predictive power for the attributes.
+The model has features selected from among all attributes seen in the donut chart.

-Can you download the PMML for a model built in Lattice?
+Can you download the PMML for a model?

 No. Although LPI uses PMML internally in our model expression, this format is not available for download (except for cases where PMML was uploaded first).

-Admin users do have access to the Model Summary page for their models, where JSON expression of the model and many other artifacts can be found.
+Admin users in LPI do have access to the Model Summary page for their models, where a JSON expression of the model and many other artifacts can be found.

-How do I remove spam-suppressing attributes generated by Lattice from my model?
+How do I remove spam-suppressing attributes generated by Rev.Up from my model?

-Using spam indicators (or not) is a first-class choice in the model creation flow.
-It is on by default for lead models, where user-filled data is frequent.
-If you don’t want to use this, change the “Use Transformations” setting in Advanced Settings when you create the model (it’s near the bottom of the file upload page).
+Using or not using spam indicators is a first-class choice in the model creation flow.
+It is on by default for LPI Lead models, where user-filled data is frequent.
+If you do not want to use this while creating an LPI model, click Advanced Options in the CSV Upload screen and uncheck the “Enable Transformations” checkbox.

-How do I identify rows in my training data based on Lattice values?
+How do I identify records in my training data based on Rev.Up field values?

-To remove rows from your training based on Lattice field values, try first running your file through the score and enrich flow in the model (sometimes known as flat file scoring).
-You can enrich with the firmographic fields you are interested in, including “Is Matched”.
+To remove records from your training data based on Rev.Up field values, try first running your file through the Score and Enrich flow in the model (flat file scoring).
+In LPI, open the model, click the Scoring icon on the left, then click the Score a File button.
+You can enrich with the firmographic fields you are interested in, including the “Is Matched” field.